zpiroux/geist/README.md

 # Generic Event Ingestion and Stream Transloading (GEIST)

 Geist provides cost-efficient high-performance capabilities to develop generic (or specific) services executing an arbitrary number of event streams between various sources and sinks, with a set of built-in single message transforms.
 It's an alternative to other more heavy-weight, constrained and/or costly products, although with a more slim feature scope.

-Use cases include consuming events from Kafka or Pubsub and store them, or chosen parts of them, into BigTable, Firestore or BigQuery, with a schema as specified in a dynamically registered stream spec via Geist API.
+Use cases include consuming events from Kafka or Pubsub and store them, or chosen parts of them, into BigTable, Firestore, BigQuery, or any other custom sink, with a schema as specified in a dynamically registered stream spec via Geist API.

 It also provides Geist API as a _Source_ with which it is possible for external services to publish events to a registered Geist stream, which then transforms and stores them into a chosen _Sink_.